 - Pro Bono Australia – includes a Jobs Board for the not for profit sector.
 Search under category “Legal”.

-Given the shortage of lawyers in many regional, rural and remote parts of Australia, you are likely to find that there are more job opportunities there than in the city.
+Given the shortage of lawyers in many regional, rural and remote parts of Australia, it is also a good idea to seek job opportunities outside the main cities.

 - Legal Aid ACT: Does not have a dedicated graduate employment program.
 Vacancies are advertised as they arise on the Employment Opportunities page of Legal Aid ACT’s website.